Dinakar-Dasari/kubernetes/volumes.md

  + But When the pod terminates for any reason—a restart, a failure, or a manual deletion—the ephemeral volume is also deleted.
 UID changes so no data.
  + `Ephemeral volume lifetime = lifetime of the pod UID`
  + There are emptyDir, hostPath.
- + **emptyDir:**
-   + Emptydir volume is intially empty.
-   + It's created when the pod is created.
-   + The volume is shared between all the containers in the pod.
-   + Data survives container restarts but not pod deletion.
-   + How emptyDir volume is attached:
-   + Two cases :
-     + **Default (emptyDir without medium: Memory)**
-       + Stored on the node’s disk (HDD or SSD).
-       + Size is limited by the node’s available storage.
-     + **emptyDir.medium: Memory**
-       + Stored in RAM via a tmpfs mount.
-       + Faster read/write, but volatile and limited by available node memory.
- + **hostPath:**
-   + As per the name says Mounts a specific file or directory from the node into the Pod.
-   + Since, host path is mounted there are security concerns.
-So we should try to avoid using them
-   + We should provide readonly access.
-   + Generally we use in daemonsets.